wiitown/website/README.md

-# 🌌 wiitown Website 🌌
+# 🌌 Wiitown Website 🌌

-Welcome to the official repository for the wiitown website!
+Welcome to the official repository for the Wiitown website!
 This project is a proof of concept to create and run a website compatible with the Wii's Opera Internet Channel in 2024.

 ## 📋 Table of Contents